apache/hudi/website/releases/download.md

 * Release Note : ([Release Note for Apache Hudi 0.10.1](/releases/release-0.10.1))

 ### Older releases
 As new Hudi releases come out for each development stream, previous ones will be archived, but they are still available at [here](https://archive.apache.org/dist/hudi/).
+You can find the release notes of older releases [here](/releases/older-releases).

 ## Verify Release